Crane1195/DIYB0XX/code/Smash4andUB0XX/README.md

 Snapple https://github.com/snooply/b0xxuptomanifesto

-Danny posted in 20XX DIY #discussion
+Danny posted the Melee tweaks in 20XX DIY #discussion

 My changes to make this work in Smash4 and Ultimate